accessibility-luxembourg/accessibilite.public.lu/content/de/raweb1/rgaa/glossaire/le-nom-le-role-la-valeur-le-parametrage-et-les-changements-d-etats.md

 The auditor must also check that, where they are present, these parameters are used correctly.

-To do this (if they deem it relevant, given the context in which the components are implemented and the ergonomic choices made), they can use the WAI-ARIA usage recommendations for components with WAI-ARIA attributes corresponding to a design pattern as described in the document <span lang="en">[WAI-ARIA 1.1 Authoring Practices](http://www.w3.org/TR/wai-aria-practices/</span>).
+To do this (if they deem it relevant, given the context in which the components are implemented and the ergonomic choices made), they can use the WAI-ARIA usage recommendations for components with WAI-ARIA attributes corresponding to a design pattern as described in the document [WAI-ARIA 1.1 Authoring Practices](http://www.w3.org/TR/wai-aria-practices/).

 Note: WAI-ARIA roles, properties and states are implemented via attributes, for example `role="banner"`, `aria-hidden="true"`.